 The proposed bill, Substitute Bill No. 6078, aims to enhance the availability of emergency contraception on college campuses by establishing a framework for the installation of vending machines that sell these products.
 By October 1, 2025, the president of each institution of higher education is authorized to appoint a reproductive health care committee that includes representatives from the student body, administration, and health care providers.
 This committee will assess the need for vending machines on their campus and, if deemed necessary, develop a plan for installation.
 Starting January 1, 2026, the committee may apply for a one-time grant from the Office of Higher Education to help cover the costs of installation.

-Additionally, the Office of Higher Education is tasked with creating a grant program by January 1, 2026, to provide financial support to institutions for the installation of these vending machines.
-The grants will be available on a first-come, first-served basis and will be determined by the Commissioner of Higher Education based on the total available funding.
-The program will conclude once all allocated funds are exhausted, and the Office of Higher Education is required to publicly post details about the grant program and application process on its website.
+Additionally, the Office of Higher Education is tasked with creating a grant program by January 1, 2026, to provide funding to institutions for the installation of these vending machines.
+The grants will be awarded on a first-come, first-served basis, with the amount determined by the Commissioner of Higher Education based on available funding.
+The program will conclude once all allocated funds are exhausted, and the Office of Higher Education is required to provide detailed information about the grant program on its website.
 The bill introduces new sections to the law, specifically sections 1 and 2, effective July 1, 2025.